SigFig Review – Expert Analysis of Low Fee Robo-Advisor

 • Portfolio Tracker

 • Live Chat/Phone Support

 While SigFig manages your portfolio, they don’t actually hold your money in custody.
 The account is held in either Fidelity, TD Ameritrade Institutional or Schwab accounts.
-In March 2017 is was reported that that Wells Fargo will be added to the lineup.
-However, if your account is not held with one of these brokers, after signing up with SigFig, your funds will be transferred to an account with TD Ameritrade.
+However, if your account is not held with one of these brokers, after signing up with SigFig, your funds will be transferred to an account with TD Ameritrade Institutional.

 Tax-advantaged investing is available on SigFig’s Managed Portfolio at no additional charge.
 They use four different strategies in order to provide the biggest tax advantage: